BilyZ98/BilyZ98.github.io/index.md

 My goal is to build intelligent system that can leverage the power of data to solve problems that are hard to solve well by traditional algorithm.

+My life goal is to help as many people as I can through my work, my mind, my time, my money and what I can give.

 Please contact me via email [zhuangzhutao@gmail.com](zhuangzhutao@gmail.com)